 While all members of the Bullhorn are proud students in Philadelphia public schools, and some of us are members of the Philadelphia Student Union (P.S.U.), the Bullhorn is not affiliated with any particular school nor the P.S.U.
 We are an entirely independent, entirely student run entity.
 We thank our teachers, school staff, P.S.U., and all of our supportive family and friends for inspiring us as we embark on this exciting project.

 Hi!
-I’m Aden Gonzales, a junior at Masterman High School.
+I’m Aden Gonzales, a senior at Masterman High School.
 I live in Chestnut Hill with my two sisters, dad, and dog Marco.
 I am a member of the Masterman chapter of the Philadelphia Student Union, Varsity Soccer team, Waring Tutors, and Peer Counseling club.
 I want to be a math teacher in Philadelphia when I am older.
 Through working with the Philadelphia Student Union, I realized that although all 250,000 students in the School District all experience many of the same school related problems, there is very little communication or collaboration between schools.
 I hope The Bullhorn can be a place where high school students from all over the city can create and share their thoughts and work with everyone else, and can create more solidarity within the district so we can tackle issues like funding, learning environments, and other problems with a united front.

 My name is Malcolm Margasak.
 I am the oldest of three kids and live in West Philly.
 My mother is an English teacher who for years taught in the Philadelphia school district.
 Because of this, not liking reading has never been an option, and thinking critically, especially about public education, is critical to living in the Margasak household.
 I go to Masterman, where I run cross country and run the Socialist Book Club.
 My favorite book is Slaughterhouse-Five, and my favorite TV show is The Wire.
 Before I became a member of the Philadelphia Student Union, and subsequently The Bullhorn, I explored the art of story-telling through Documentary at Scribe Video Center for several years.
 I hope to continue to learn about the city I have lived in for 17 years through writing for the Bullhorn in hopes of one day making a more equitable city.
 I can’t think far enough into the future to know what I want to be when I grow up, but once quarantine is up I would very much like my job back as a server at Renata’s Kitchen in West Philly.